• All Recipes

 Peach skin: These muffins can be made with or without peach skin.

-Canned peaches: First drain off any liquid, chop and use.
+Canned peaches: Drain off any liquid from the can of peaches, chop and use.

 Flour: I like to use 1 cup whole wheat and 1 cup white flour.

-Rolled oats create the best texture for these muffins, I haven’t tested this recipe with quick oats.
+Rolled oats: Use rolled oats to create the best texture for these muffins.
+I haven’t tested this recipe with quick oats.

 Nutrition